Type II Double Field Theory in Superspace: Conclusion and open problems

 The constraints we employed for double field theory in superspace are the exact analogues of the $\kappa$-symmetry constraints, and so if we were to \emph{not} suppose the existence of the superdilaton, it is more or less obvious that we should recover the generalized type II supergeometry of Tseytlin and Wulff by generalizing the bosonic discussion of \cite{Sakatani:2016fvh} to superspace.
 The idea is one would replace $\pa_\cM \log\Phi$ in the definition of the dilaton flux $\cF_A$ with a more general vector that does not obey the section condition.
 The dilatini, the vector field $X_a$, and the Killing vector $K^a$ should then turn out to be various components of this quantity.
 It would be interesting to work this out in detail.

 \paragraph{Green-Schwarz action in double superspace.} The work of Tseytlin and Wulff was inspired by the question of whether $\kappa$-symmetry of the Green-Schwarz superstring uniquely selected out the constraints of 10D supergravity.
 In light of that, it would be natural to try to formulate a GS-type action using the doubled supergeometry introduced here.
 Such a doubled worldsheet was discussed by Park already in a flat space background \cite{Park:2016sbw} (see also the work by Bandos \cite{Bandos:2015cha}).
-A complete formulation for an arbitrary background should be possible, and one would expect the $\kappa$-symmetry of this action to lead to the constraints we have imposed on $\cT_{\cA\cB\cC}$.
+This was generalized to include fermions to second order (along with the Ramond-Ramond fields) for more general backgrounds by Sakamoto and Sakatani \cite{Sakamoto:2018krs}.
+A complete formulation should be possible, and one would expect the $\kappa$-symmetry of this action to lead to the constraints we have imposed on $\cT_{\cA\cB\cC}$.
 A very similar idea (in Hamiltonian language) was the motivation for \cite{Hatsuda:2014qqa}, where constraints on torsion were motivated also by $\kappa$-symmetry.
 This is a topic we are currently exploring.

 \paragraph{Non-geometric backgrounds.} Recent work has emphasized that conventional supergravity backgrounds (i.e. with an invertible metric and two-form) are not the only allowed generalized metrics in double field theory \cite{Morand:2017fnv,Cho:2019ofr,Park:2020ixf} (see also \cite{Berman:2019izh} in exceptional field theory).
 One such example is the Gomis-Ooguri non-relativistic string background \cite{Gomis:2000bd}, which in the classification scheme of \cite{Morand:2017fnv} is a $(1,1)$ non-Riemannian background.
 This was already discussed in the context of the doubled Green-Schwarz superstring some time ago \cite{Park:2016sbw}.
 This should be able to be addressed in type II supersymmetric double field theory, both at the component level and in superspace.\footnote{We thank Jeong-Hyuck Park for discussions on this point.}